rose620/SQL_Python_integration/README.md

 # SQL_Python_integration
-integrate SQL within Jupyter notebook
+ Using an open source Jupyter extension called ipython-sql, we can connect to a database and issue SQL commands within Jupyter notebook